 Note: staying on the Lido is not as convenient as being in a pensione in the city, but it afforded us extra spending money and provided easy access to a fantastic swimming beach on the Adriatic Sea.

 If you do choose to stay within the main part of the city of Venice, make a responsible lodging decision.
 What do I mean?
 With the rise of AirBNB and other rooming apps and programs, it’s becoming more and more difficult for Venetians to actually still live in their city.
-This is the problem across the board in many Italian cities and towns.
+This is the problem across the board in many Italian cities and towns, and even here in our hometown of St Augustine, Florida.
 What can you do to make life sustainable in places like Venice, Florence, Amalfi and beyond?

 - as charming as a cute studio in the middle of Venice is, book a hotel or pensione, not an AirBNB